yungSoftware/roblox-2016-source-code/README.md

 - [ ] 64-bit Support
 - [x] Uploading the Qt to the Github as issue-free
    - If you getting `api\qscriptextensionplugin.h(43): Error: Undefined interface` then find a way to fix it for yourself.
+- Upgrading RakNet to get rid of potential RCE's
 - Building all the projects within the latest Visual Studio Version **[27/61]**
   - **FYI:** Most of them are never tried so expect some misinformations.
   - [ ] App